rozek/notes-on-gundb/README.md

 ## Utilities ##

-The following methods have been used by the author during his evaluation of GunDB
+The following methods have been used by the author during his evaluation of GunDB (note: these are not added to `GUN.chain`!)

 ### writeTestObject ###